alberttgomes/docker-learn/artifacts/README-DOCKER-COMPOSE.md

 # Docker Compose Learn

  ## Docker Compose is a binary which possible the execute much container through one command.

+ The Compose Specification lets you define a platform-agnostic container based application.
+ Computing components of an application are defined as _services_.
+A _service_ is an abstract concept implemented on platforms by running the same container image, configuration one or more times.

  Docker Run Vs Docker Compose
   -  Docker run is necessary have some params, like port, name, volumes, variables of the environment between others.